 STEM Boot Camp (SBC) is directed by UW-Whitewater Biology faculty Dr. Anneke Lisberg and Dr. Stephen Levas.
-The program began in 2011, founded by Dr. Brett Woods and Dr. Lisberg and recruits and serves underrepresented minority students intending to major in STEM (Science, Technology, Engineering and Math) entering their freshman year at UW-Whitewater.
+Since 2011, SBC has served underrepresented minority students intending to major in STEM (Science, Technology, Engineering and Math) entering their freshman year at UW-Whitewater.
 The STEM Boot Camp consists of an intensive two-week summer camp and continued support through the freshman year aimed at improving student performance and creating a support system.
 The summer camp runs for two weeks every August.

-Program Dates: Monday August 14 - Friday August 25
+Program Dates: Monday August 10 - Friday August 21, 2020

 First round: June 20, 2020.
 Please apply by this date for preferred/full consideration, as this will allow us to fast-track our first round of acceptances.
 Applications will be accepted and evaluated on a rolling basis thereafter.